 (416) 597-3422 x 7910

 Bing holds a Masters of Science in Neuroscience from Queen’s University and an Honours Bachelor of Science in Biopsychology from University of Winnipeg.
 During the two years of the life of her masters, she worked as a psychometric rater in a geriatric clinic where she received great experience in performing various tests assessing the patients and extensive knowledge in understanding dementia.
-By interacting with patients and their caregivers, she gained a deep understanding of what is like to live with the disease and how it may impact on the lives of the family members.
+By interacting with patients and their caregivers, she gained a deep understanding of what was like to live with the disease and how it may impact on the lives of the family members.
 Never take life for granted.
 Be thankful and appreciate what you have.

 Her research interests include age-related diseases (i.e., dementia), quality of life of older adults, people with dementia and their caregivers, assistive technologies and human-centred design.
 Specifically, she is interested in how technology can help people age gracefully and assist caregivers in supporting care; How technology can be developed/designed that reflect user's needs and requirements, including such as privacy and security concerns.

 Bing has been involved in various study projects.